 Corporate training was once all about sessions being held in a brick-and-mortar classroom setting.
-But with the rapid rise of the number of smartphone users, mobile learning solutions have shifted from being part of the process of playing a pivotal role in corporate training strategy.
+But with the rapid rise of the number of smartphone users, mobile corporate e learning solutions have shifted from being part of the process of playing a pivotal role in corporate training strategy.

 This is because most organizations are adopting technology-aided learning to enable their employees to store, create, and deliver innovative ideas at the workplace.

 Mobile learning has grown exponentially over the past decade, providing us with a whole new digital world.
 To effectively learn, we need to be provided our learning via mobile mediums.
 Having our learning so easily accessible enables learners to indulge in the power of learning constantly.

 Digitization has enabled people to own laptops, digital cameras, tablets, smartphones, and hand-held devices.
 This has provided organizations with a plethora of options to deliver training to their employees to help them attain business objectives.

 The primary goal of mobile learning or m-learning is to facilitate learning and improve the employees’ performance of a task.

 However, the task is not merely about reducing the dimensions of the output but also understanding the audience and repurposing the content accordingly.

 Here are some common mistakes committed by organizations while implementing mLearning:

 Sometimes efforts towards creating an effective mLearning strategy fail because developers focus on how the content is to be delivered rather than how the learner’s device will receive it.

 - Every device has a different screen size.
 Ensure the content is designed for the smallest of the screen and can be resized.